ladyMariele/interactive-rating/README.md

 ## Acknowledgments

-i sometimes find CSS to be annoying so thanks to my personal mentor who helped me with some of the important CSS codes here. i owe you french fries.
+I sometimes find CSS to be annoying so thanks to my personal mentor who helped me with some of the important CSS codes here.
+I owe you french fries.